Smith River State Park

 Read these FAQs to answer any additional questions you may have about your trip on the Smith River:

 - There is a $10 nonrefundable permit application fee.
 Float fees are payable at Camp Baker during registration.

 - Applicants must be a minimum of 12 years of age when they apply for a permit.

 - Applicants receiving a permit through the lottery for a peak season launch date (May 15 through July 15) will not be allowed to apply for a peak season launch date the following year.
 This restriction still applies in the case of a cancellation.

 - The ability to utilize a permit may be affected by an emergency closure of the river and/or one or more boat camps to protect public safety.
 In the event of an emergency closure, every attempt will be made to promptly contact the permit holder.

 - FWP will issue one Super Permit each year through a separate lottery ($5 per chance).
 The recipient of the permit may float on any date of their choosing during that year (Super Permit does not include launch fees).

-- FWP no longer notifies unsuccessful permit applicants.
-Results will still be posted on the FWP website, go to MyFWP.
+- FWP does not notify unsuccessful permit applicants.
+Results are posted on the FWP website starting March 2, 2015 at MyFWP.

 - Float fees are applicable year-round.